microshare/microshare.github.io/README.md

 ├─ microshare.github.io.iml  -- Not to be considered<br>

-As you can see in this tree structure, the content of our pages is in the `docs/2/` folder, the design of the pages is in the `_layout/` folder and it's using the `_includes` folder.
-The sidebar of and the tree structure of the pages is in the `_data/docs.yml` file.
+As you can see in this tree structure, the content of our pages is in the `docs/2/` folder, the design of the pages is in the `_layout/` folder and this uses the `_includes` folder.
+The sidebar for and the tree structure of the pages is in the `_data/docs.yml` file.
 This is basically all we will have to use.
-And also the `asset/img` folder if we need to add some images.
+And also the `asset/img` folder when we need to add some images.

-## B. How a page is build ?
+## B. How is a page built ?

 To create a doc page we will need two things :

 * a template (already existing : /layout/docs.html)
 * the content (an .md file in the /docs/2/ folder)

-### Where is the page : /docs/2/ folder
+### Where is the page ? : /docs/2/ folder

 If you go on the Microshare documentation website, on any page the `url` will be the path to the content file.

-For example the Microshare Welcome page under the general menu have this url : https://docs.microshare.io/docs/2/general/welcome/
+For example the Microshare Welcome page under the general menu has this url : https://docs.microshare.io/docs/2/general/welcome/

 So if you follow the path */docs* + */2* + */general* on github you will see the *welcome.md* content file.

-This is important to understand how the content files are organised, and will be helpful if you need to add a new page.
+This is important for understanding how the content files are organised, and will be helpful if you need to add a new page.

 So if you need to add a page you simply have to create the content, and the template will automatically use the template, we will explain how later.